TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 **4.9 Facilitating Payment**

 If you provide credit, debit or other payment card and related details to us in order to make a payment, Indeed will use such information only for the purpose of processing the payment (e.g., the last four digits of credit card numbers and related verification information).
+Any credit card and related billing and payment information that you provide to Indeed may be shared by Indeed with companies who work on Indeed’s behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Indeed and servicing your account.

 **4.10 Automated Processing of Your Personal Data**